fraktalfan/TrayMenu/README.md

 The individual setting options are explained below:

 ### Explore
-Selecting "Explore" opens the Start Menu folder in Windows Explorer.
+Opens the Start Menu folder in Windows Explorer.
 Start menu entries can be added, changed, moved or removed there.

 ### Reload
-"Reload" reloads the contents of the Start menu folder so that changed folder contents are also visible in the Start menu.
+Reloads the contents of the Start menu folder so that changed folder contents are also visible in the Start menu.

-### Settings
-Behind "Settings" there is a submenu with further setting options:

 ### Settings > Select folder
-Another folder can be selected via "Select folder", the content of which should be displayed in the Start menu:
+Another folder can be selected here, the content of which should be displayed in the Start menu:

 ![03-menu-folder](https://github.com/fraktalfan/TrayMenu/assets/93649344/cae4cce9-8000-4c08-9be6-c8940c219740)

 By default, the personal Start Menu folder (C:\Users\username\AppData\Roaming\Microsoft\Windows\Start Menu) is selected.
 A new folder can be searched for using "Browse".
 The program remembers the previously searched folders.
 They are displayed below and can be quickly selected with a single click.
 The currently selected folder has a check mark next to it.
 If a folder is to be removed from the list of remembered folders, simply click on the corresponding "Forget" entry in the area below.

 ### Settings > Include
-With "Include" you can select which Windows system folders (Desktop or Start menu) should also be included in the start menu:
+Here you can select which Windows system folders (Desktop or Start menu) should also be included in the Start menu:

 ![04a-include](https://github.com/fraktalfan/TrayMenu/assets/93649344/596c1c1a-9a78-43c8-b93c-fa40064f076d)

 ### Settings > Tray icon
-Another icon, which should be displayed for the currently selected folder in the taskbar, can be selected via the "Tray icon" entry in the Settings menu:
+Another icon can be selected here, which is to be displayed for the currently selected folder in the taskbar:

 ![04-tray-icon](https://github.com/fraktalfan/TrayMenu/assets/93649344/8278bb25-8bbb-44a7-acf0-47426cfc7904)

 ### Settings > Menu colors
-The colors of the menu can be individually adjusted via "Menu colors".
+The colors of the menu can be individually adjusted.
 The following presets are available: "Default" (standard Windows colors), "Light", "Dark" (as can be seen in the screenshots) and "Custom" (user-defined):

 ![05-menu-colors](https://github.com/fraktalfan/TrayMenu/assets/93649344/aa481e40-4661-434c-8be0-e6879dd0c288)